MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

 App Center Crashes has two APIs that give you more information in case your app has crashed.

-### Did the app receive low memory warning in the previous session?
+### Did the app receive a low memory warning in the previous session?

-At any time after starting the SDK, you can check if the app received memory warning in the previous session:
+At any time after starting the SDK, you can check if the app received a memory warning in the previous session:

 ```javascript
 const hadLowMemoryWarning = await Crashes.hasReceivedMemoryWarningInLastSession();